ArVID220u/LAH-measuring/README.md

-# LAH-measuring
+# LoveAgainstHate
-Measuring the frequency of offensive tweets, in a predetermined group of Twitter users.
+Combats hate with love.
+Also measuring the effectiveness of the treatment.